top of page

 You may be eligible if:

-You plan to expand or start up a food-system (farm, fish, value-added or prepared food) related business
+1. You plan to expand or start a food-related business (farm, fishery, value-added or prepared food) that enhances the local food system.

-You are a Tillamook or Clatsop County resident or vendor
+2. You are a Tillamook, Clatsop, or Lincoln County resident or vendor.

-Your Net Assets (net worth) are not more than $20,000 (what you own minus what you owe, not including your home, one vehicle, business assets and up to $120,000 of retirement savings.)
+3. Your Net Assets (net worth) are not more than $20,000 (what you own minus what you owe, not including your home, one vehicle, business assets, and up to $120,000 of retirement savings).

 How to apply for an IDA: